tstack/lnav/docs/source/formats.rst

   :max-width: The maximum width for the field.
 If the value for the field
     in a given log message is longer, the overflow algorithm will be applied to try and shorten the field. (v0.8.2+)
+  :auto-width: Flag that indicates that the width of the field should
+    automatically be set to the widest value seen. (v0.11.2)
   :align: Specifies the alignment for the field, either "left" or "right".
     If "left", padding to meet the minimum-width will be added on the right.
     If "right", padding will be added on the left. (v0.8.2+)